 The categorization results entailed with code which were S, number, and W. The word S was referred to participant in FGD, for example S2 referred to participant number 2, while number referred to the line number of verbatim transcripts, and W referred to group of discussion which W1 represent University of PGRI, W2 represent Semarang State University, and W3 represent Sultan Agung Islamic University.
+Based on the analysis, 8 categories of responses were emerged ranged health and common mental health disorders (stress, anxiety, and depression), help-seeking options facing when psychological problems, knowledge of professional psychologist, knowledge of where to seek for psychological help, and the willingness to seek help to psychologist.

-Based on the analysis, 8 categories of responses were emerged ranged from the knowledge of mental health and common mental health disorders (stress, anxiety, depression), help-seeking options when facing psychological knowledge problems, professional psychologist, knowledge of where to seek for psychological and the help, willingness seek help to to psychologist.
+frc om the knowledge of ment al

 No Categories Sub-category

-- Mentioning other terms of mental health: a.
-Crazy (S6, 13, W1) - b.
-Mentally health (S1, A1, 2-3, S2, 10-12, W3) - c.
-Related to mental condition (S4, A1, 8-9, W3) - 2.
-Cognitive Aspects - a) Able to think logically, use reason (S5, 31-32, S3, 29-30; W2; S2, 14-16, W3) - b) Able to solve problems, realistic (S1, 36-39, 103) - c) Positive thinking (S2, 21, W2; S3, 18-21, S5, 23-25, W3) - d) Disorders of the mind (S6, 7, W1) - 3.
-Emotional Aspects: - 1) Emotions are in accordance with conditions and can regulate the deep of
+1. Knowledge of mental health 2.
+Mentioning other terms of mental health: a.
+Crazy (S6, 13, W1) b.
+Mentally health (S1, A1, 2-3, S2, 10-12, W3) c.
+Related to mental condition (S4, A1, 8-9, W3) Cognitive Aspects a) Able to think logically, use reason (S5, 31-32, S3, 29-30; W2; S2, 14-16, W3) b) Able to solve problems, realistic (S1, 36-39, 103) c) Positive thinking (S2, 21, W2; S3, 18-21, S5, 23-25, W3) d) Disorders of the mind (S6, 7, W1) Emotional Aspects: Emotions are in accordance with conditions and can regulate the deep of